 One of the more common questions that potential new Frenchie owners will ask is what are the differences between a male and female French Bulldog?
 For example, do their personalities differ, is one easier to train than another, is one more aggressive, or affectionate, and are there health differences?

-We own a male Frenchie called Claude and often have his female pal Lola come to stay with us.
+We own a male Frenchie called Claude and occasionally his female Frenchie friend will come over.
 Unlike other websites written by people who don’t own Frenchies, I am perfectly placed to tell you exactly which is better; a male or female French Bulldog.

 In this guide you will find a lot of personal opinion and anecdotal evidence on the French Bulldog male versus female debate, but also some scientific evidence to back up what I am saying.